Hydrodynamic limit of the multi-component slow boundary WASEP with collisions: Replacement Lemmas

-where $\vartheta$ solves \eqref{eq:leftright}. \end{lema} \begin{proof} We prove for $\vartheta=\ell$, since for $\vartheta=r$ the proof is entirely analogous.
-First of all, note that since $G$ is continuous and its domain $[0,T]\times D^d$ is compact, it is enough to prove the result with $G={\bf 1}$.
+\begin{proof} We prove for $\vartheta=\ell$, since for $\vartheta=r$ the proof is entirely analogous.
+First of all, note that since $G$ is continuous and its domain $[0,T]\times D^d$ is compact, it is enough to prove the result with $G=\bf{1}$.
+We note that, from \eqref{eq:sumalphabetahat},